keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 4. The CloudFormation service will either create a new CloudFormation stack and then provision the resources, or update an existing stack with the changes that have been made to the template in place.

-When changes need to be made to the Cloud resources, the code can be commited to the repository in which the Jenkins job will then trigger a CloudFormation stack update to update and your resources.
+When changes need to be made to the cloud resources, the code can be commited to the repository in which the Jenkins job will then trigger a CloudFormation stack update to update and your resources.

 ![](img/Basic-CFN-Pipeline.jpg)